 Your recovery will be helped by starting to move around, standing up, walking and sitting out of bed as much as you are able.
 You will have a team of health professionals who will work with you to help you recover from your fracture, with the aim to get you back to your normal activities as soon as possible.
 This multidisciplinary team includes nurses, physiotherapists, occupational therapists, surgeons, anaesthetists, geriatricians, social workers and dietitians.

 The team will work with you to plan your recovery after surgery.
 Depending on your personal circumstances this may involve:

-- Staying in Wellington Hospital for a few days while you work on regaining strength, flexibility and health - Going for rehabilitation at Kenepuru Hospital before you go home - Returning home with care and support from our community health providers
+- staying in Wellington Regional Hospital for a few days while you work on regaining strength, flexibility and health; - going for rehabilitation at Kenepuru Hospital to help you to reach your goals and help you care for yourself before you go home; - returning home with care and support from our community health providers.